 Visit Koala® Centers For Sleep & TMJ Disorders and talk to our team to know what services we provide as a sleep clinic.
 For more information, call us or visit us online to book an appointment.
-We have convenient locations across the U.S. in Bloomington IL, Peoria/Dunlap IL, Lafayette IN, Mishawaka IN, Kansas City MO, El Paso TX and Wausau WI.
+We have convenient locations across the U.S. in Bloomington IL, Peoria/Dunlap IL, Mishawaka IN, Kansas City MO, El Paso TX and Wausau WI.

 Table of Contents:

 How do they test to see if you have sleep apnea?

 What can be diagnosed from a sleep study?